youhengzhou/youhengzhou/README.md

 - 👀 I’m interested in making frameworks for games and systems
 - 🌱 I’m currently working on python packages such as this JSON Python Engine https://pypi.org/project/jsoneng/
 - 💞️ I’m looking to collaborate on making a RPG game engine
-- 📫 How to reach me: shoot me an email at youhengzhou@cmail.carleton.ca
+- 📫 How to reach me: shoot me an email at youhengzhou1999@gmail.com

 <!---
 youhengzhou/youhengzhou is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.